How Long to Keep Your Credit Card Statements: What You Should Know

 Different Ways to Dispose of Statements

-Once someone is ready to dispose of their credit card statements, it’s important to destroy the documents so no one can find them and glean information from them.
+Once you are ready to dispose of your credit card statements, it’s important to destroy the documents so no one can find them and glean information from them.
 Here are your options to get rid of your old credit card statements:

 • Shredding or cutting them up: Shredding old documents is ideal, but if you don’t have a shredder, you can cut the statement up into very small pieces using scissors.
 Then, throw away the various pieces into different garbage cans.